NU Library Newsletter

 It’s possible to balance textbook reading with your favourite fiction!

-Check out book recommendations from our colleagues and read the interview with Lazzat Arystanova, Senior Manager at the Research Support Office.
+Check out book recommendations from our colleagues and read the interview with Venera Niyazbayeva, Teaching and Learning Librarian at the Teaching and Learning Support Office.

 Would you like to share your thoughts on a book you’ve recently read?
 Submit a short book review for inclusion in our upcoming Library Newsletter!